-As they work on their program of study, our students can take advantage of different professional development opportunities that include UNL’s Preparing Future Faculty program, as well as participation in digital humanities and human subjects research projects
+As they work on their program of study, our students can take advantage of different professional development opportunities that include UNL’s Preparing Future Faculty program and participation in workshops and lectures, as well as digital humanities and human subjects research projects.

 Spanish MA Degree

-The program of study leading to a MA degree in Hispanic Studies generally takes two years and includes courses in Hispanic literature, language and civilization, with possibilities for collateral work in other fields.
-All work required for a MA must be completed within six consecutive calendar years.
+The program of study leading to a MA degree in Hispanic Studies takes two years and includes courses in Hispanic literatures, cultures and linguistics, with possibilities for pursuing a graduate minor or take courses in other departments and programs such as Women’s and Gender Studies, Teaching, Learning and Teacher Education, and Ethnic Studies.
 The degree is excellent preparation for either a career in secondary education or for further graduate study at the doctoral level.

-Our Spanish MA program is intended to furnish a solid, comprehensive preparation in the field of Hispanic Studies, covering Spanish and Latin American literature.
-The course of studies surveys the various epochs of Iberian cultural and intellectual history while exploring the major literary genres.
-The program includes a number of offerings in linguistics.
+Our Spanish MA program is intended to furnish a solid, comprehensive preparation in the field of Hispanic Studies, covering Spain, Latin America and Hispanic linguistics.
+The course of studies surveys the various themes, periods, theoretical approaches, and cultural production of the Spanish-speaking world.

-The Spanish MA program offers a certain flexibility which allows students the options of either writing thesis, pursuing a minor or carrying an unusually high number of doctoral level courses.
-Nevertheless, it must be stressed that a minimum of 18 hours in Hispanic Studies are required for the MA degree.
+The Spanish MA program offers a certain flexibility which allows students the options of either writing a thesis, pursuing a minor or taking more graduate-only courses.
 You will want to discuss these options with your advisor to determine which option best fulfills your professional objectives.
-Once you file your Memorandum of Courses, you may not change the Option you have chosen.
+Once you file your Memorandum of Courses, you may not change the option you have chosen.

-Nota Bene: All three options require the equivalent of 36 hours of course work and successful completion of the Comprehensive Examinations.
+All MA options require 36 hours of graduate coursework and successful completion of comprehensive examinations.

-The doctoral degree is given primarily for high attainment in a particular field of scholarship and for demonstrated power of independent research in a subdivision of this field.
-The doctoral student is expected to be capable of intelligently synthesizing the information obtained in courses and from the works on the PhD Reading List on a level significantly higher than the MA candidate.
-You should also be familiar with the principal critical works of major scholars, and with the journals and critical approaches in each of the areas listed on the PhD Reading List.
+The doctoral degree is given primarily for high attainment in a particular field of scholarship and for demonstrated power of independent research.
+The PhD is usually completed in four years following the MA.
+The doctoral student is expected to be capable of critical thinking encompassing the information obtained in courses and from the works in his/her specialization.
+PhD students should also be familiar with critical works of major scholars, diverse theoretical approaches, and the journals and trends in their areas of specialization.